-A student who voluntarily withdraws from the College within the first 55 calendar days of the fall or spring semester will be refunded a portion of the tuition charged based on the following schedule:
+Kerunas A student who voluntarily withdraws from the College within the first 55 calendar days of the fall or spring semester will be refunded a portion of the tuition charged based on the following schedule: Withdrawal within the first 14 days 100% refund Withdrawal within the 15th to 28th day50% refund Withdrawal within the 29th to 55th day 25% refund Withdrawal after the 55th dayNo Refund No refund of tuition will be given 56 or more calendar days after the start of the semester.

-- - -

-Withdrawal within the he first 14 days 100% refund

-Withdrawal within the he 15th to 28th day

-Withdrawal within the he 29th to 55th day 25% refund

-Withdrawal after the 55th day No Refund

-No refund of tuition will be given 56 or more calendar days after the start of the semester.
 All charges will apply to the student's account on the 56th day of the semester regardless of whether a student withdraws from the College or whether a student drops enough classes to no longer be considered a full-time student.

-Summer term refunds are pro-rated and calculated on the following schedule:

-Withdrawal within the first 10 days 10 00% refund Withdrawal within the 11th to 20th day 50% refund Withdrawal within the 21st to 39th day 25% refund Withdrawal after the 39th day No refund
+Summer term refunds are pro-rated and calculated on the following schedule: Withdrawal within the first 10 days 100% refund Withdrawal within the 11th to 20th day 50% refund Withdrawal within the 21st to 39th day 25% refund

+Withdrawal within the 21st to 39th day.....
+25% refund Withdrawal after the 39th day.....
+No refund